Set up Security Command Center

 Next, you select the built-in services that you want to enable for your organization.

 Step 2: Choose services

-On the Choose services page, all built-in services are enabled by default at the organization level for the tier you selected.
-Each service scans all supported resources and report findings for your entire organization.
+On the Choose services page, all built-in services that are included with the tier that you selected are enabled by default at the organization level.
+Each service scans all supported resources and reports findings for your entire organization.
 To disable any of the services, click the drop-down list next to the service name and select Disable by default.

 The following are notes for specific services: